Avron Fogelman: Honors

 In 1987, Fogelman received the Distinguished Alumni Award from the University of Memphis.

 The southeastern leg of Interstate 240 is named the Avron Fogelman Expressway.

 The religious school at Temple Israel in Memphis is named the Wendy and Avron Fogelman Religious School in honor of Fogelman and his wife.

 In 2004, Fogelman was named "Tennessean of the Year" by the Tennessee Sports Hall of Fame.

+The FedExPark Avron Fogelman Field was named after him in 2021 after a $1.5 million donation.

 Philanthropy

 In 2019, Fogelman donated his vast sports memorabilia collection, worth more than $10 million, to Florida Atlantic University (FAU).
 At the time, his gift marked the fifth-largest one-time donation to the university.
 The collection's 1,200 items are on display in The Avron B. Fogelman Sports Museum at FAU's Schmidt Family Complex for Academic and Athletic Excellence on the Boca Raton campus.

 Highlights of The Avron B. Fogelman Sports Museum collection include: